byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 ### Body Geometry

-We begin by defining a matrix of coordinates for the duct and another for the centerbody geometries, for example:
+We begin by defining a matrix of coordinates for the duct and another for the centerbody geometries.
+For example:

 ```@example tutorial
 duct_coordinates = [